kanyi-Gabriel/Personality/README.md

 ---

-## 📈 Results
+## 📈 Results from visuaization File

-- Achieved high accuracy on test data
-- Demonstrated the effectiveness of behavioral features in personality classification
-- Visualized feature correlations to understand influence on personality type
+#### Countplot

+** Class Imbalance:**

+- The dataset is imbalanced, with a significantly higher number of Extroverts compared to Introverts.

+- Extroverts: Approximately 13,000 samples.

+- Introverts: Approximately 4,500 samples.

+- This imbalance could impact model performance, especially if the model tends to predict the majority class more frequently

 ---